 Arab-American Frontiers Fellowship Details

-The applicants must have participated in the Arab-American Frontiers Symposium and must have received confirmation of support from his/her home institution and a host institution of another Arab-American Frontiers participant.
-Teams of applicants should come from different countries; the host or home institution does not have to be in the United States.
+The applicants must have participated in the seventh Arab-American Frontiers Symposium held and must have received approval from his/her home institution and a host institution of another Arab-American Frontiers participant.
+Teams of applicants should come from different countries; the host or home institutions do not have to be in the United States.

 - Selected recipients will receive a grant of up to $2500 for living expenses for up to 4 weeks.
 In addition, they will receive funds for travel to the destination of their exchange.

 - Travel funding will be determined by the U.S. National Academies and will be based on distance between the recipient’s home institution and host institution.

 - The recipient’s home institution will agree to support the exchange by receiving and disbursing grant funds.

 - The recipient’s host institution will be responsible for assisting the recipient in finding housing and by providing other on-the-ground assistance, including support for research.

 - The recipients are obliged to submit a short report (max.
 3 pages) to the U.S. National Academies within 6 weeks of termination of the working visit.
 Instances of successful long-term cooperation resulting from these grants also have to be announced to the U.S. National Academies.

 The deadline to submit a fellowship application is December 31, 2019.
 Before applying, you must receive approval from the home and host institutions.

 A complete application, written in English only, should be submitted to firstname.lastname@example.org and consists of: